Connect with others who understand.

 Like idiopathic hypersomnia, narcolepsy is a sleep disorder.

-People diagnosed with narcolepsy (and idiopathic hypersomnia) exhibit excessive daytime sleepiness.
-They may struggle to stay awake consistently throughout the day — when the urge to sleep hits, it’s nearly impossible to resist.
+People diagnosed with narcolepsy (and idiopathic hypersomnia) have excessive daytime sleepiness.
+They may struggle to stay awake consistently throughout the day.
+When the urge to sleep hits, it’s nearly impossible to resist.
 In fact, people with narcolepsy often fall asleep at unexpected times or in unusual places or positions.

-Because narcolepsy interrupts the sleep-wake cycle, people with this diagnosis may also have trouble sleeping throughout the night.
+Narcolepsy interrupts the sleep-wake cycle.
+For that reason, people with this diagnosis may also have trouble sleeping throughout the night.

 Narcolepsy Symptoms